pablodecm/phd_thesis/src/104_chapter_4.md

 $\sigma(z)=1/(1+e^{z})$ as the activation function of the last layer, in combination with a loss function for soft classification (e.g. binary cross entropy from [Equation @eq:binary_xe]).
-For multi-class classification problem, such as the one discussed in [Section @sec:deepjet], the size of the output vector usually matches the number of the categories given that a softmax function (see [Equation @eq:softmax_function]) is often used in the last layer to approximate conditional class probabilities in combination with a cross
+For multi-class classification problems, such as the one discussed in [Section @sec:deepjet], the size of the output vector usually matches the number of the categories given that the softmax function (see [Equation @eq:softmax_function]) is often used in the last layer to approximate conditional class probabilities in combination with a cross